- This story is regularly updated for relevance. Last updated: June 23, 2021

 According to the Centers for Disease Control and Prevention, COVID-19 primarily spreads via respiratory aerosol droplets traveling from person to person.
 They spread when someone talks, sings, coughs, and breathes heavily.
 People tend to breathe pretty heavily while working out, and even the best surgical masks are still not 100% effective at containing the spread of the virus.

-Recent case studies of superspreader events at gyms in Hawaii and Chicago emphasize the increased risk of transmission at gyms.
+Recent case studies of superspreader events at gyms in Hawaii and Chicago, though, emphasize the increased risk of transmission at gyms.

 In Hawaii, 21 COVID-19 cases were linked to a fitness instructor who taught a class where no one wore a mask just hours before he began experiencing COVID-19 symptoms, according to a CDC study.
 All 10 participants in his class later tested positive for COVID-19, including another fitness instructor who worked at a different facility.
 That instructor went on to teach a class where 10 of the 11 participants got COVID-19 from him.